msmiley/clusterizer/README.md

 npm: ["clusterizer-test-module1", "clusterizer-test-module1"]
 ```

+#### Note

-The `file:`, `dir:`, and `npm:` options can be used simultaneously.
+- the `file:`, `dir:`, and `npm:` options can be used simultaneously

-- Duplicate modules are currently not supported
+- duplicate modules are currently not supported
+- the 'error' event is emitted, so it needs to have a listener or an unspecified error will be thrown

 ### Advanced Scheduling